aws/eks-anywhere/docs/content/en/docs/packages/cluster-autoscaler/addclauto.md

    kubectl scale deployment hpa-busybox-test --replicas 100
    ```
    You must continue scaling pods until the deployment has pods in a pending state.
-   This is when cluster autoscaler will begin autoscale your machine deployment.
+   This is when cluster autoscaler will begin to autoscale your machine deployment.
    This process may take a few minutes.

 ## Update